PataphysicalSociety/soupault.app/site/blog/three-years-of-soupault.md

 would be a nightmare for plugin authors and users alike.</fn>

-That's how I came up with the idea to allow the user to call arbitrary anything-to-HTML convertors depending on page source file extensions and then with widgets for injecting external helper outputs into pages and piping HTML element content through external programs.
+That's how I came up with the idea to allow the user to call arbitrary anything-to-HTML convertors depending on page source file extensions and then with the idea of widgets for injecting external helper outputs into pages and piping HTML element content through external programs.

-Finally, I realized that I could add a scripting language interpreter, and roughly at that time, someone brought my attention to then-unmaintained Lua-ML project.
+Finally, I realized that I could add a scripting language interpreter, and roughly at that time, someone brought my attention to the then-unmaintained Lua-ML project.
 Even if it only supports outdated Lua 2.5, it still represents the future of embedded interpreters I believe: it integrates with the type and module system of the host language and provides type safety guarantees that an interpreter written in C never will.